 Why this blog?

 For me, being vegan is a continual journey.
 Every day I find out something new about the things I use in my ordinary daily life.
 I am interested in finding new ways to enhance the vegan-friendliness of my life through the products I use, eat, wear or otherwise consume.
-Locating vegan goods can be confusing, and at times, even expensive.
-Ultimately, I would like everything I use to be as vegan as possible, from dish soap to makeup, to the shoes I wear, to my hair care products, and everything in between.
-I would also like to share with you information about what I try and what I discover along the way, in the hopes that it may be useful to you.
-I am also open to suggestions if you have anything you recommend, or if there is something you have always wondered about and would like me to check out.
-Email me at email@example.com.
-And thanks for reading!
+I would love for everything I use to be as vegan as possible, from dish soap to makeup, to the shoes I wear, to my hair care products, and everything in between.
+I hope to share with you information about what I try and what I discover along the way.

 Sunday, March 27, 2011